I began whipping up delicious no bake dog treats for dogs at the beginning of the year. That’s when my raw-fed pup Missy was re-diagnosed with cancer.

 Since Missy loves treats (that’s an understatement!), not having any at home is not an option.

-S O whenever I’m out of the store-bought ones I just mentioned, I whip up some extra special treats for her in my kitchen.
+S O whenever I’m out of the store-bought ones I just mentioned, I whip up some extra special no bake dog treats for her in my kitchen.
 They don’t require any baking and align with her cancer specific nutrition protocol.

 Side Note: My little girlie girl got her wings 4 days ago.
 She suffered through several seizures and didn’t recover from them.